 Houses should be designed to suit their environments.
 In the home-building industry, we have accepted that design and construction must be responsive to varying seismic risks, wind loads and snow loads.
 We also consider soil conditions, frost depth, orientation and solar radiation.
 Yet we typically ignore the variances in temperature, rainfall, exterior and interior humidity and their interaction.

 The Habitat Congress Building America houses are designed for a specific hygro-thermal region, rain exposure and interior climate.
-This means that the building enclosure and mechanical systems that are recommended in this package are generally suited to the Cold climate region.
+This means that the building enclosure and mechanical systems that are recommended in this package are generally suited to the Very Cold climate region.
 You can find a description of the North American annual rainfall and hygro-thermal regions on the climate maps that follow.
 Notice that while there are similarities between regions, there are also differences.
 It is cold and dry in Wyoming; it is cold and somewhat wet in Wisconsin.
 Local climate may also differ significantly from the regional climate descriptions, and if so, the differences must be addressed when implementing the house design provided here.

-BUILDING FOR A COLD CLIMATE
+BUILDING FOR A VERY COLD CLIMATE

-A Cold climate is defined as a region with approximately 5,400 heating degree days or more, but fewer than 9,000 heating degree days.
-In North America, most cold climates vary in annual precipitation from less than 20 in. to more than 60 in.
-Condensation of warm interior air on cold surfaces within the building assembly is a concern in design and construction.
-In addition, in many areas ground water presents a concern because most houses are built with basements or crawl spaces.
-Rain, snow, and ice damming represent threats to the integrity of the building envelope.
+A Very Cold climate is defined as a region with approximately 9,000 heating degree days or greater and less than approximately 12,600 heating degree days.
+In North America, very cold climate regions vary in annual precipitation from less than 20 inches to more than 60 inches.
+Condensation of warm moist air on cold surfaces within the building assembly during winter months is a concern in design and construction.
+In addition, in many areas ground water presents a concern because the majority of houses are built with basements or crawlspaces.
+Rain, snow and ice damming represent threats to the integrity of the building enclosure.

-Until recently, the focus in terms of moisture control in cold climates was moisture drive from the interior during the heating season.
-The widespread introduction of centralized cooling in cold climates, however, can produce cold interior surfaces on which warm moist air infiltrating from the exterior can condense during the summer.
-If interior vapor barriers are installed in conjunction with air conditioning, serious moisture problems can occur.
+Until relatively recently, the focus in terms of moisture control in very cold climates was moisture drive from the interior during the heating season.
+The widespread introduction of centralized cooling in very cold climates, however, can produce cold interior surfaces on which warm moist air infiltrating from the exterior can condense during the summer.
+If interior vapor barriers are installed in conjunction with air conditioning serious moisture problems can occur.
 Interior vapor barriers should be avoided in this climate region.
-Controlling moisture and air flow in the building envelope in this climate is critical to designing and building a durable, comfortable home.
+Controlling moisture and air flow in the building enclosure in this climate is critical to designing and building a durable, comfortable home.